Edna Clarke Hall: Early life and education

 Born Edna Waugh in Shipbourne, a tiny village in the Kent hop fields, she was the tenth of the twelve children of the social campaigner Benjamin Waugh who was a cofounder of the National Society for the Prevention of Cruelty to Children (NSPCC).
 In 1881, the Waughs moved to Southgate, and in 1889, after her father resigned the ministry to dedicate himself to the NSPCC, the family settled in St Albans, Hertfordshire.

 The young Edna Waugh showed an early talent for drawing.
 When she was fourteen, a barrister friend of her father, William Clarke Hall (1866-1932) arranged for her to enter the Slade School of Fine Art.
 Whilst there, Edna was taught by Henry Tonks, "the most renowned and formidable teacher of his generation".
 She studied alongside Gwen and Augustus John, Ida Nettleship, Ambrose McEvoy and Albert Rutherston, and made many drawings and etchings of her new friends.
 She won many prizes and certificates for her drawings and in 1897 was awarded a Slade scholarship.
 Although a couple of oil paintings, painted under Gwen John's guidance, exist, Edna's favoured medium as a painter was watercolour.
+The mediums watercolor and pen and ink were what Edna preferred to work with, being that it fulfilled her instinctive needs and carefulness.
+Using her everyday life as inspiration, she drew ideas from her lived reality.
+Creating works of art focusing on the process, rather than the result.